Romeo and Juliet

 “She actually lives a contradictory life.”

 The female fairy nodded as her Romeo friend was talking.

 “She has a lot on her plate.
 You better check the ground before you try something, human.”

 They were surprisingly talkative after they just returned from who knows where.
 Zoe really missed the companionship but she didn’t miss their traits; dark fairies were always making fun of someone or some kind of disaster in the back.

-Mark watched her shift on her seat uncomfortably which only mean that wasn’t a good subject.
+Mark watched her shift on her seat uncomfortably and thought of something to say, something reassuring.

 “Well, now you have good friends.
 You have me and Luke and you will meet the others too.
 I assure you, Zoe.
 That won’t happen again.
 I don’t disappoint my friends.”